vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 ## How to Implement
-When it comes to implementation, the number of times people have resorted to using divide-and-conquer can't be counted.
-In fact, the majority of those scenarios share some common ideas, which are built through practice.
-Generally, there are two ways to achieve this behavior:
+Depending on the situation, the implementation of the concept may vary, though the core principle, refined through practice, remains the same: solving overlapping sub-problems and storing their solutions to avoid redundancy.
+Classifying something is always a tricky task, but to provide a structured overview, I'll suggest that there are generally two main ways to achieve the desired behavior
 - **Recursion** — solves each sub-problem either by recursively dividing again or if small enough solves directly; e.g. merge sort.
 - **Iteration** — divides the problem in each iteration of the loop until original problem is solved; e.g. binary search.